nLab rig

 (y+z)x=(yx)+(zx)(y+z)\cdot x = (y\cdot x) + (z\cdot x)

-More sophisticatedly, we can say that, just as a ring is a monoid object in abelian groups, so a rig is a monoid object in commutative monoids, where abelian groups and commutative monoids have suitable monoidal structures (they are not the cartesian ones).
+More sophisticatedly, we can say that just as a ring is a monoid object in abelian groups, so a rig is a monoid object in commutative monoids.
+Here the categories of abelian groups and commutative monoids must be given suitable monoidal structures: not the cartesian product, but the tensor product \otimes that has a universal property for bilinear maps.

 Equivalently, a rig is the hom-set of a category with a single object that is enriched in the category of commutative monoids.